hendriktukunang/simple-todo-frontend/README.md

 unitest:
 as you might notice from repo file, i don't have unitest for frontend. to be honest i never use jest before, and this is something i need to learn properly before implement it

+ps: i'm not good on design and layout since my main strong is on backend side

+thank you